stefanspringer1/SwiftXML/README.md

 ## Transformations with attachments for context information

 To have information about the context in the original document of transformed elements, attachements might be used.
-See how in the following code `attached: ["source": element.name]` is used in the construction of the `div` elememnt, and how this information is then used in the rules for the `paragraph` element (the input document is the same as in the section “Transformations with inverse order” above; note that the inverse order described that section is _not_ used here):
+See how in the following code `attached: ["source": element.name]` is used in the construction of the `div` elememnt, and how this information is then used in the rules for the `paragraph` element (the input document is the same as in the section “Transformations with inverse order” above; note that the inverse order described in that section is _not_ used here):

 ```Swift
 let transformation = XTransformation {